sandeeptasahoo/AndroidTrainingRepository/interviewPreparation.md

      scanner.startScan(filters, settings, scanCallback)

-10. Explain bonding vs pairing in Bluetooth.
+11. Explain bonding vs pairing in Bluetooth.
     Pairing: Establish a trusted connection for the first time.
     Bonding: Save the trusted relationship for future connections.
-11. How do you handle multiple BLE connections simultaneously?
+12. How do you handle multiple BLE connections simultaneously?
     BLE peripherals (servers) can usually only connect to one client.
     Android phones acting as clients can connect to ~4–7 BLE devices (varies by hardware).
+     ``` kotlin
     class MultiBleActivity : AppCompatActivity() {

          private lateinit var bluetoothAdapter: BluetoothAdapter